-Daedalus Airfield designated as a Strategic Development Allocation in the adopted Core Strategy The Draft Local Plan proposes to allocate the site known
+August 2011 Daedalus Airfield designated as a Strategic Development Allocation in the adopted Core Strategy

 Autumn 2017 The Draft Local Plan proposes to allocate the site known as "HA2 - Newgate Lane, Peel Common" on land immediately east of the appeal site.
 The draft Local Plan is scrapped following the introduction of the standard method.